superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation.md

 ```

-I will only show the part of the document here that contains the answer to our question, so keep in mind that the following is *not* the full output of docs:
+Following is the relevant (answer-containing) part of the documents, not the full output:

 ```console